akka-samples/changelog-agent/README.md

 ## Running the sample

-To interact with the Anthropic LLM the environment variables ANTHROPIC_API_KEY and or ANTHROPIC_AUTH_TOKEN must be set to tokens gotten from the [Anthropic console](https://console.anthropic.com/)
+To interact with the Anthropic LLM the environment variable ANTHROPIC_API_KEY must be set to tokens gotten from the [Anthropic console](https://console.anthropic.com/) Alternatively, change the `application. conf` file to use a different model provider.

 The GitHub API interactions are done anonymously by default, but a default API key can be defined using environment variable `GITHUB_API_TOKEN` or config `github-api-token` in `application.conf`.
 Specific API keys can also be specified when a GitHub repository